In this tutorial, you will learn how to group standalone sequences into a sequence list and pair heavy and light chains prior to sequence annotation.

 This alignment operation will produce a new document with an alignment tree of the Heavy CDR3 protein sequence generated with the Neighbour-Joining method.

 You will now learn how to view alignment with assay data and learn how to sort the sequences on assay data.
-First, to view the alignment, select the 20 protein sequences alignment tree document located in the Sequence alignment folder.
+First, to view the alignment, select the 20 protein sequences alignment tree document located in the parent folder.
 Then in the Sequence Viewer panel, select the following options to sort the sequences in descending Liability score and ELISA affinity value (see image below).

 The alignment and sequence logos showed a relatively highly conservation of amino acid residues A1, R2, F18, D21 and Y22 of the Heavy CDR3 region (Figure 2.1).Additionally, the pairwise identity and Wu-Kabat variability graphs in the alignment show high conservation at the ends of Heavy CDR3 (Figure 2.1A).